glotzerlab/signac-docs/docs/source/cluster_submission.rst

 .. warning::

-   The ``--parallel`` flag will not distribute operations among multiple GPUs.
+   The ``--parallel`` option will not distribute operations among multiple GPUs.
 Use aggregation instead.
 (TODO: link to tutorial)

 Submission Directives